IDCubed/oms-docs/sources/tutorials/gps_demo.rst

 Deploy!
 ~~~~~~~

-When ready, deploy the GPS Demo TAB with the oms command line utility.
-First the
+When ready, deploy the GPS Demo TAB with the ``oms`` command line utility.
-GPS Backend - this would include the PDS, the Funf Android Connector, a
+Start with the GPS backend, which includes the PDS, the Funf Journal Connector,
-Proximity app, and a Test Suite:
+the Proximity app, and a test suite:

 .. code:: bash